okohll/abdocs/content/docs/views/joins/_index.md

 > Say you calculate various nutritional values of a recipe, such as the energy, salt and fats contents.
 You may wish to display that information in a few views for different people to query, as well as include them in product specification documents (which can be generated from a [workflow view]({{<relref "/docs/workflows">}})) and perhaps product labels as well, using a view to send data to third party labelling equipment using an [API]({{<relref "/docs/integrations">}}).

 To add a join to a view:
-1) In the tiles interface, load the view you wish to edit (add a join to)
-2) Click your user profile icon at the top right and select _admin - edit view_
-3) Under _Joins_, click the _Add Join_ button
+1) Edit the view and open the _Joins_ panel as above
 4) Under _Advanced Add Join_, select the left source and field, the right source and field, then press _Add_

 The last step is the only one different to the normal join addition process, and the one that needs a little explanation